alex-hhh/ActivityLog2/docs/gui-consistency.md

   updated.
 The data part is a list: the first ID is the ID of the athlete metrics entry, the remaining IDs are session ids which might be affected by this change.)
+* `gps-segment-created`, `gps-segment-updated`, `gps-segment-updated-data`, `gps-segment-deleted` SID -- logged when a GPS segment is created, its summary values updated (e.g. name) or its full data updated (e.g. elevation correction) or deleted.
+SID is the database ID of the segment.
+* `gps-segment-updated-matches` -- logged when new matches are added to a GPS segment, e.g. when importing new activities.

 A GUI element (such as a trends chart) can subscribe to notifications by creating a change notification source using `make-log-event-source` (defined